johannesvollmer/regex-nodes/README.md

 - [ ] Consider rewriting Css to Sass
 - [ ] On input focus select container node
 - [ ] Node Groups!
+- [ ] Take care of Unicode in the output regex
+- [ ] Unicode literal node?
+- [ ] add support for mobile devices